Forget what comes to mind when you imagine a cactus because Epiphytic Cacti do not grow in the sand, nor do they have large spikes.

 They are called epiphytic because they grow on other plants, although they are not parasites.
 With their roots, they anchor themselves in the crotches of tree branches, where organic matter tends to collect and decompose.
 This light, loose medium allows water and oxygen to reach the plants' roots, which absorb the water and dissolved nutrients.

 Various species of Epiphytic Cacti with interesting foliage and spectacular blooms are currently available on the market.
-Schlumbergera (Christmas Cacti and Thanksgiving Cacti) cultivars are easy to find and come in a wide range of colors.
-Hatiora (Easter Cacti) cultivars are increasingly popular, as are cultivars of Epiphyllum (Orchid Cacti).
+Schlumbergera (Christmas Cactus and Thanksgiving Cactus) cultivars are easy to find and come in many colors.
+Hatiora (Easter Cactus) cultivars are increasingly popular, as are cultivars of Epiphyllum (Orchid Cacti).
 Their names generally refer to the season when they bloom.